 Dutch Shepherds are the rarer cousins of German Shepherds, and they have the same lively personalities and all-around versatility.
 You can find this amazing breed competing in events, working as police dogs, or providing canine therapy.
 It would be difficult to find a more loyal, affectionate, and intelligent breed than the Dutch Shepherd.

-Dutch Shepherd Dog Breed Characteristics
+Dutch Shepherd Characteristics

 Dutch Shepherds are medium to large-sized dogs that are well-built and muscular.
 As a herding dog, Dutch Shepherds are quick and athletic with plenty of endurance and stamina.
 They have powerful hind legs that allow them to run gracefully and freely.
+This breed stand prominently and proudly.
+They may look relaxed, but their ears are perked up and alert at all times.
+The official breed standard does not accept drooping or hanging ears.

+Most Dutch Shepherds have blue or yellow eyes that are constantly darting around, gauging the situation.
 In addition to their strong frames, Dutch Shepherds also have powerful jaws.
 Their teeth cross in a scissor bite if they need to protect themselves.
-Dutch Shepherds also have a moderate-length tail that will curve upwards when they are in action and hang straight down when relaxing.
+These dogs also have a moderate-length tail that will curve upwards when they are in action and hang straight down when relaxing.

-Dutch Shepherd Dog Breed Size
+Dutch Shepherd Size

+A Dutch Shepard, on average, stands about 21-24.5 inches at the shoulder.
 Male Dutch Shepherds can grow up to 75 pounds, but most weigh in the 50-70 pound range.
 Females are on the lower end of this range, but some are even smaller at around 45 pounds.

-Dutch Shepherd Dog Breed Personality
+Dutch Shepherd Personality

 Dutch Shepherds were bred to work, and they are extremely competent at everything they do.
 Their athletic ability, combined with their high intelligence level, makes them easy to train and very obedient.
 They love to be active and make use of their high energy levels.